techpanda82/commerce/README.md

 3. Install yarn: `npm install -g yarn`
 4. Install the dependencies: `yarn`
 5. Duplicate `.env.template` and rename it to `.env.local`
-6. Add proper store values to `.env.local`
+6. Add proper store values to `.env.local`, use default value for BigCommerce settings
 7. Run `yarn dev` to build and watch for code changes

-## Work in progress

-We're using Github Projects to keep track of issues in progress and todo's.
-Here is our [Board](https://github.com/vercel/commerce/projects/1)

-People actively working on this project: @okbel & @lfades.

 ## Troubleshoot